ObjectIsAdvantag/sparkbot-starterkit/README.md

 The bot proposed by the StarterKit proposes 2 endpoints /webhook and /integration so that you can pick one or another way to attach the bot to a Spark Room.

-## attach via an HTTP webhook
+## attach via a REST Webhook

-Attaching an HTTP webhook to a Spark room is explained in the [Cisco Spark developer documentation](https://developer.ciscospark.com/webhooks-explained.html)
+Attaching a REST webhook to a Spark room is explained in the [Cisco Spark developer documentation](https://developer.ciscospark.com/webhooks-explained.html)

 Quick setup:
 - [lists your rooms](https://developer.ciscospark.com/endpoint-rooms-get.html), choose one, pick its room id,